Connect with others who understand.

 Written by Victoria Menard

-If you notice that you’re having MS walking problems, talk to your health care provider or neurologist.
-They can help determine whether your difficulty is related to MS, as walking problems may have a different cause.
-Your doctor will also be able to recommend ways to manage these issues and help you stay as mobile as possible.
+If you notice difficulty walking, or changes to your walking pattern, talk to your health care provider or neurologist.
+They can help determine whether these changes are related to MS and what to do next.
+Your doctor will also be able to recommend ways to manage your symptoms and help you stay as mobile as possible.

-Like other MS symptoms, gait impairments can vary significantly from person to person.
-Not everyone will experience the same problems when walking.
-Some may notice changes in the way they walk, whereas others may notice changes in their walking speed or step length.
+Like other MS symptoms, walking challenges can vary significantly from person to person.
+Some people may notice changes in the way they walk, changes in their walking speed, step length, or other gait abnormalities.
+There’s no easy way to pinpoint MS-related walking issues simply by observing someone walk.

 • Taking slower, shorter steps